 The Xpelair DX100 keeps things simple.
 Compact and hardy, this bathroom extraction fan is straightforward to install.
 Ideal for those who need some flexibility when it comes to fitting, this extractor includes a wall and window kit with telescopic ducting, plus an external grille making it suitable for fitting into ceilings, walls, as well as windows.
 This versatile extraction kit also does well when it comes to extraction performance, while operational noise is more than bearable.Check Price Now

 If you’re someone who thinks silence is golden, the Vent-Axia VASF100B will likely impress.
 Made from hard-wearing ABS plastic, this bathroom fan has the option of ceiling or wall mounting, while anti-static technology helps lessen the load when it comes to cleaning.
-Even though it’s decidedly quiet when running, don’t expect a detrimental effect on performance.
-With an extraction rate of 75 cubic metres per hour.Check Price Now
+Even though it’s decidedly quiet when running, don’t expect a detrimental effect on performance, with an extraction rate of 75 cubic metres per hour.Check Price Now

 Another quiet operator, the Xpelair C4TS Simply Silent Extractor Fan has plenty going for it.
 Getting started is easy, with simple installation into walls or ceilings and twist-and-click closure for fuss-free access when it comes to cleaning and maintenance.
 This extractor utilises Ghost Air Movement Technology to make the most of its long-lasting silent motors, eliminating any kind of mechanical noise without compromising on air extraction results.
 In fact, this fan can claim Quiet Mark certification, courtesy of the Noise Abatement Society.Check Price Now

-With the Greenwood Airvac AXS100TR, you’ve a choice of wall or ceiling mounting, while light switch compatibility and overrun timer setting means you can count on condensation getting nipped in the bud.
+With the Greenwood Airvac AXS100TR, you’ve a choice of wall or ceiling mounting, while light switch compatibility and overrun timer setting means you can count on condensation being nipped in the bud.
 Expect extraction rates of 20 litres per second, without the dread of deafening mechanical noise.
 Simple and straightforward, it’s a good option if you’re looking to replace a defunct extractor pronto.Check Price Now

 There’s certainly a healthy range of options on the market, but after sifting back through our best bathroom fan shortlist, we think there’s a clear standout.
 The Xpelair C4TS Simply Silent Contour Extractor Fan has plenty of first-rate features and impressive functionality, but that whisper quiet motor and noise-suppressing technology really lets this one shine.
-There’s a great many extractor models on the market today promising close-to-silent showers, but that’s all too often balanced out by sub-par operation and extraction rates that leave a little to be desired.
+There are a great many extractor models on the market today promising close-to-silent showers, but that’s all too often balanced out by below-par operation and extraction rates that leave a little to be desired.
 You won’t find this kind of compromise bringing the Xpelair V4TS Simply Silent down.